felgueres/predict-house-price/README.md

 - tools.py: Contains auxiliary functions.

+### Instructions to model

+    > 1) Navigate to folder _/src_

+    > 2) Run in terminal -ipython model.py

+    > 3) It will print out the model performance metric.

+    > 4) Explore the kNN class for documentation on getting predictions and preprocessed data to avoid time-leaks.

-## 2) What is the performance of the model measured in Median Relative Absolute Error?
+### 2) What is the performance of the model measured in Median Relative Absolute Error?

   The data pipeline I built in this allotted timeframe is not optimized for computation efficiency (details on Q.5).
   I truncated the computations after 1000 predictions which accounts for only 1.1% of the dataset.